-2019 Petrie-Flom Center Annual Conference: Consuming Genetics: The Ethical and Legal Considerations of Consumer Genetic Technologies
+2019 Petrie-Flom Center Annual Conference: Consuming Genetics: Ethical and Legal Considerations of New Technologies

 The call for abstracts is now closed.

 The Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School is pleased to announce plans for our 2019 annual conference: “Consuming Genetics: The Ethical and Legal Considerations of Consumer Genetic Technologies.”
 This year’s conference is organized in collaboration with Nita A. Farahany, Duke Law School, and Henry T. Greely, Stanford Law School.

 Breakthroughs in genetics have often raised complex ethical and legal questions.
 Many regard their genetic testing and sequencing as revealing something intensely personal and private.
 The questions raised by these technologies loom even larger as genetic testing is becoming more commonplace, affordable, and comprehensive.
 At the same time, advances in CRISPR and other related technologies raise anxieties about the implications of editing our own DNA.
 One can imagine a future when gene editing may become as widespread as genetic testing is today.
 As genetic technologies become more accessible to individuals, the ethical and legal questions around the consumer use of these technologies become more pressing.
 This conference will examine some of these issues.